ChiragValjee/MERN_fullstack_app/README.md

 Start the frontend server using the command: npm start Open your browser and go to http://localhost:3000/ to use the app

+Please use the admin username and password as follows to access the admin page where you will be allowed to add new admins for the blog:
+Email: pi@gmail.com
+password: 1234

 <h4>How to use the app:</h4>

 Register: